-The A/D converter interrupt is initialized by setting the A/D converter request flag (ADF; bit 6 of the INTC1), is caused by an end of A/D conversion.
-When the interrupt is enabled, the stack is not full and the ADF is set, a subroutine call to location 018H will occur.
+The A/D converter interrupt is initialized by setting the A/D converter request flag (ADF; bit 5 of the INTC1), caused by an end of A/D conversion.
+When the interrupt is enabled, the stack is not full and the ADF is set, a subroutine call to location 014H will occur.
 The related interrupt request flag (ADF) will be reset and the EMI bit cleared to disable further interrupts.
-After the interrupt is enabled, and a subroutine call to location 018H occurs.